physiopy/phys2bids/README.md

 ## Tested OSs
 While all version until `2.6.2` were tested on Linux and Windows, starting from version `2.7` onward we had to **drop Windows testing**.
 The reason is related to the cost of running such tests: for each Windows test, we can run up to 8 tests on Linux instead.
 Partial Windows testing might be reintroduced in future releases.

-Hence, while **we cannot ensure that phys2bids will run on Windows**, however we don't see any reason it shouldn't.
+Hence, while **we cannot ensure that phys2bids will run on Windows or MacOS/iOS**, we don't see any reason it shouldn't.
 Besides, it will run on Linux Subsistems.

 We apologise for the discomfort.